 By John Cambridge.
 Reprinted with permission from the July/August 1993 issue of Faith Today.
+More from this issue: Through the Rear-view Window.
+Tracking the Footprints of God.

 U S. President Reagan calls the Soviet Union the “Evil Empire;” 269 civilians die when the Soviets shoot down a Korean airliner; Jeanne Sauve becomes the first woman appointed governor general of Canada; Lloyd Moseby is the first Blue Jay to score 100 runs in one season; eight percent of Canadians claim no religious affiliation; and a brand new magazine for Canadian evangelicals makes its debut.